-Saturday next-last chance to register.
-"Contraband of war" may assume a new meaning to Great Britain in case of a hitch in the North sea inquiry.
-Candidate Swallow grows silent as Judge Parker grows talkative-but maybe he is preparing a letter of condolence. for a fight at Gibraltar only to make sure that the Russian fleet will not mistake them for fishing boats.
-Is it possible that Santos-Dumont had a tip as to what an American inventor had done before that injury to his airship sent him back home?
-General Kaulhars may be no better prophet than General Kouropatkin, but agricultural land in Great Britain beit is worthy of note that he is not risking his reputation in indiscriminate pre- In view of the unusual calmness in Asiatic waters recently readers should to protest against a policy that has pronot be surprised if the first news of a naval fight in which the Russian Baltic ling, however, is that with the American squadron is engaged comes from Suez.
+GEO.
+B. TZSCHUCK.

+Daily average

+"Contraband of war" may assume new meaning to Great Britain in case of a hitch in the North sea inquiry.

+Judge Parker grows talkative-but maybe he is preparing a letter of condolence.

+Candidate Swallow grows silent as

+for a fight at Gibraltar only to make sure that the Russian fleet will not mistake them for fishing boats.

+Is it possible that Santos-Dumont had a tip as to what an American inventor the kingdom. had done before that injury to his airship sent him back home?

+ing his reputation in indiscriminate pre-In view of the unusual calmness in naval fight in which the Russian Baltic squadron is engaged comes from Suez.

 In urging election for W. W. Slabaugh for county afterney republicans are proposing no experiment.
-Mr. Slabaugh are busy trying to persuade their counhas had experience as a prosecutor and trymen to abandon the successful policy his record commends him to favor.
-Registration so far is fair, but there are between 9,000 and 10,000 voters in workingmen, who have for years pros-Omaha and South Omaha yet to be registered and Saturday is the last and only registration day remaining.
+Mr. Slabaugh has had experience as a prosecutor and his record commends him to favor.

+are between 9,000 and 10,000 voters in Omaha and South Omaha yet to be registered and Saturday is the last and only registration day remaining.
 Get busy.

-The World-Herald cartoonist is still under instructions to keep off John N. Baldwin's grass and a lot of good material stored away before Baldwin embraced the cause of Berge is going to waste.
-This is the last week for the spellbinder, and it is almost safe to say that mud-slinging and no personalities.
-In speeches not delivered this year will not this, as in most other respects, he has be available four years from now, as the changed front and joined with certain densocrats will probably find an issue by of his newspaper organs in charging that that time-four years late as usual.
-It is to be hoped Judge Parker will have carefully verified the figures which with some of the great corporations in he will use in his speeches during the order to obtain campaign funds.
-In a remainder of the campaign, for it must speech last week the democratic candibe wearing upon federal employes to date for president made this charge in have to issue corrections daily in addi- very plain terms and he repeated it in tion to their official duties. lilinois coal mines are closed as the result of holsting engineers quitting work rather than to submit to a reduc- cited a single instance in which Chairtion in wages.
+under instructions to keep off John N. Baldwin's grass and a lot of good material stored away before Baldwin embraced the cause of Berge is going to waste.

+that time-four years late as usual.

+tion to their official duties.

+Illinois coal mines are closed as the result of hoisting engineers quitting gans that originated the charge have not merged. work rather than to submit to a reduc- cited a single instance in which Chairtion in wages.
 The public might as well man Cortelyon has solicited or accepted ask how much the strike will cost and a contribution from a corporation on any prepare to pay the additional cost of promise or pledge.
-Judge Parker makes tions about free silver coinage, but he most grave charge and if true the evibids fair to redeem himself with his dence of it should be given to the public. declaration that "with Judge Parker for Can there be a reasonable doubt that if the democratic candidate, the battle will those making the charge had evidence tinues to refuse to honor requisitions thousands of votes for him.
-Yet infrom Colorado until satisfied that the necused persons can have a fair and speedy trial, it may be necessary to re- success they withhold from the public fer the matter to a board of arbitration information they profess to have which to decide upon what should be considered a fair and speedy trial.
-San Francisco promises to hold an industrial exposition in 1915 to commemo- charge, without the slightest basis in provements calculated to increase rate the discovery of the Pacific ocean fact-the invention of some one of the and the completion of the Panama canal, It will be news to the Japanese to learn aging the Parker campaign? that the Pacific was first discovered 500 years ago and to a number of engineers ing the statements he has reflecting upon to learn that the Panama canal will be the president is astonishing in view of completed in eleven years.
+Judge Parker makes coal without having the work suspended. no specifications, Repeated challenges a prophet with his numerous prediction formation they claimed to have.
+It is a tions about free silver coinage, but he most grave charge and if true the evideclaration that "with Judge Parker for Can there be a reasonable doubt that if the democratic candidate, the battle will those making the charge had evidence begin with a foot race and end with a to sustain it they would make it public?

+tinues to refuse to honor regulations thousands of votes for him.
+Yet infrom Colorado until satisfied that the tensely auxious as he, his party manaccused persons can have a fair and speedy trial, it may be necessary to re- success they withhold from the public fer the matter to a board of arbitration information they profess to have which to decide upon what should be consid- would powerfully contribute to the sucered a fair and speedy trial.

+San Francisco promises to hold an in- dence?
+Is it not obviously a trumped up dustrial exposition in 1915 to commemo- charge, without the slightest basis in rate the discovery of the Pacific ocean fact-the invention of some one of the and the completion of the Panama canal, unscrupillous politicians who are man-It will be news to the Japanese to learn aging the Parker campaign? that the Pacific was first discovered 500 years ago and to a number of engineers ing the statements he has reflecting upon to learn that the Panama canal will be the president is astonishing in view of completed in eleven years.

 NEGOTIATING TREATIES.